mneudert/instream/README.md

 ### Connections

-Defining a connection requires defining a module:
+To connect to an InfluxDB server you need a connection module:

 ```elixir
 defmodule MyApp.MyConnection do